 The Restorative Justice Institute of Oklahoma (RJIOK) seeks to transform the retributive and inequitable culture of our state.
-RJIOK offers training in cultural competence and restorative practices designed with and for individuals, families, schools, and organizations to reduce trauma, dehumanization, and recidivism.
+RJIOK offers training in restorative practices designed with and for individuals, families, schools, and organizations to reduce trauma, dehumanization, and recidivism.

 About Restorative Practices